twitter icon youtube icon instagram icon

 About Zink Dam & Zink Lake

-Following voter approval, the construction of Zink Dam and Zink Lake commenced in October 2020.
-Set to open concurrently, Zink Lake will open alongside the new pedestrian bridge, Williams Crossing (learn more), that was also approved by voters through the Vision Tulsa sales tax package.
-More information on Williams Crossing can be found online
+Following voter approval, the construction of Zink Dam and Zink Lake commenced in October 2020 and opened on Labor Day weekend 2024.
+Zink Lake opened alongside the new pedestrian bridge, Williams Crossing (learn more), that was also approved by voters through the Vision Tulsa sales tax package.

 Water Quality Dashboard